Wednesday, September 23, 2015

 Cost of Living (today)

 In the last week or so, I have conversed with a number of random people (strangers and acquaintances) about the cost of living today versus a generation ago.
 I purposefully targeted people who were my age or older in order to confirm what I remembered with others memories.
 For instance, I remember house calls by my local doctor, and found most of those I spoke with remembered them as well.
 They also confirmed my assumption that they thought those doctors, while perhaps living a bit more comfortably, seemed to share a similar economic standard.
 Like other professionals, lawyers, engineers, those in management occupations, these people did not earn 10, 20, 50 times the salaries of their blue collar or small business owner neighbors.
-Income seemed more equitable split.
+Income seemed more equitably split.

 We also touched on the cost of such items as phone, TV, movies, eating out, and other items that moved from luxuries to the definition of what a middle class family in America expected.
 TV, of course, was free.
 Phone bills were $10, $20 a month.
 I remember going to one or two Phillies games a summer with my dad and sitting in the nosebleed section for 50 cents for kids, a couple of bucks for my dad.
-If we ate something, we didn't need to spend $30 for a 3 cokes and 3 dogs.
+If we ate something, we didn't need to spend $30 for 3 cokes and 3 dogs.
 Fast food establishments were just appearing on the scene, so when we went out to eat it was more likely to a local pizza place where we sat at a table and ate together.
 Each of the people I spoke with had their own individual stories and memories, and, while I acknowledge that I was a kid and not fully aware of the cost of things, we all remember the experiences and remember that these kinds of entertainments, while sporadic, did happen.
 Paid with cash.

 I have mentioned many times in this blog that I believe that since 1980 the middle class has been under pressure, that our buying power has decreased, and that the cost of things considered staples of a middle class life has outstripped our ability to pay for them.
 I did a bit of research today to see if I could find some facts to confirm (or deny) this belief.
 If found an interesting chart with comments by the author, which is replicated below; here is the link to the entire article.